Total Credit Hours

 LSU’s online Master of Science in Leadership & Human Resource Development enables students to become skilled, versatile organizational development professionals.
 Delivered by one of the country’s leading human resources master’s programs, the MS is designed for people who want to advance their HR career, lead change, and develop people and organizations.
 Our graduates are successful Organizational Development specialists, Chief Learning Officers, Human Resource Directors, Human Resource Development consultants, HR Specialists, and Training Directors.
 They work in the health sector, education, manufacturing and business, IT, community development and non-profit organizations, international development, and hospitality and tourism.

-A Graduate Certificate in Workforce Development is also available from LSU Online.
+A Graduate Certificate in Workforce Development and a Master in Leadership in Human Resource Development with a Concentration in Workforce Development are also available from LSU Online.

 Total Credit Hours